mistermicheels/learning-notes/mindset/Its-about-people.md

 -   Share credit whenever you can.
 When you accomplish something, make sure to mention who else helped or contributed to the success.
 -   Avoid putting unnecessary pressure on your team mates when you're under pressure yourself
     -   However, don't be afraid to ask the team if there's anyone who can help share the load
+-   "No matter how correct you are, you won't get anywhere by making the other person feel stupid." ([source](https://news.ycombinator.com/item?id=23100530))

 ## Dealing with customers